Information for students – COVID-19

 What are the current measures in the winter semester?

-In line with the Extraordinary Measures by the Ministry of Health and UWB internal regulations, the following restrictions apply to courses taught in the winter semester:
+In line with the extraordinary measures by the Czech Government and UWB internal regulations, the following restrictions apply to courses taught in the winter semester:

 - follow actual government regulation